BenjinZA/BearBot/README.md

 Requires a [Lavalink](https://github.com/lavalink-devs/Lavalink) server for audio to work.
 When setting dev to false (see below), code will attempt to start Lavalink by itself.
+This is configured to run on Linux and will need to be changed if you plan to run this on another OS.

 If you wish to run this, you will need the following:
 - Discord bot token